PERT Writing Study Guide: Spelling

 Homophones

-Deep Dive: Commonly Misspelled Words
+Deep Dive: Misspelled Mishaps

 Some words in English are commonly misspelled due to their irregular spellings or because they sound like other words.
 Getting familiar with these words and their correct spellings will help prevent errors in your writing.